xulihang/BasicCAT-website/imagetrans/faq.md

 9. Can the software be used offline?

     The software can be used offline.
-However, the first operation requires networking to verify whether the purchase is made.
+However, it requires networking to verify whether the purchase is made when it is first run.
 The record will be kept for 7 days.

     The software can translate pictures offline, and support offline OCR and machine translation.